Goldbludgeon/clearsavedposts/README.md

 PRAWS Version: 7.1.0

 You must install python 3.9 and PRAW v7.1.0!
-If you do not know how a google search will help.
+If you do not know how a google search will help.<br/><br/>

-Copy and save the file above.
+Copy and save the file above.<br/><br/>

 Make sure to fill in the username and password fields below.
 Make sure you keep the quotes around the fields.